 Whitelist Options: AnyDesk’s whitelist feature allows you complete access control.
 To reduce the risk of avoiding AnyDesk scams, you can designate people and devices on the whitelist that will allow pre-authorized access to various servers and services, removing the need to ask for permission repeatedly.

 Remote Server Monitoring: AnyDesk lets you keep an eye on every workstation that shares a server.
-Any workstation can have unattended access granted for file transfers, remote IT assistance, and software updates and installations.
+Any workstation can have unattended remote access granted for file transfers, remote IT assistance, and software updates and installations.
 Every version of AnyDesk for Windows, macOS, and Ubuntu supports this feature.

 Mobile Device to PC Remote Control: AnyDesk expands the typical workspace by enabling users to access all remote computers and gadgets.
 Your employees can carry out their job obligations from any location thanks to the AnyDesk mobile app, which provides much of the same functionality as the desktop version.